asyncvlsi/act/README.md

    * From the $VLSI_TOOLS_SRC directory, run
         ./configure $ACT_HOME
    * Run ./build

+If there is an issue building the software and you want to do a clean build, use "make realclean"

 Language history:
   * ~1991 (?), a language for hierarchical production rules was developed at Caltech (A.J.
 Martin's group).
 This was dubbed "CAST" for Caltech Asynchronous Synthesis Tools.